Fukaya categories of blowups: Moduli spaces of treed disks

 \subsection{Perturbations}

 We consider domain-dependent perturbation data defined on the universal curves.
-We first define an important condition called the {\em locality}, which should be satisfied by the perturbation data.
-This condition plays an important role in Cieliebak--Mohnke's approach \cite{Cieliebak_Mohnke}.
-For each spherical vertex $v \in \on{Vert}_{\rm sphere} (\Gamma)$, let
+We first define a condition called {\em locality}, which our perturbation data will be required to satisfy.
+A similar condition plays an important role in Cieliebak--Mohnke's approach \cite{Cieliebak_Mohnke}.